and welcome to our German Word of the Day. Today we will have a look at the meaning of:

 And since we’re at related words… let’s maybe play a short jingle so people know where they are…

-gewöhnen – related words
+gewöhnen – other related words

 … alright… so… There is also eingewöhnen which is very close to sich gewöhnen an BUT sich eingewöhnen needs no an-part… so you can use it without saying what exactly you are getting used to and that is practical sometimes.